 - 1. Applicants must have suffered losses caused directly by the disaster and in the areas defined by PEMA.
-The applicant's primary residence must be located: - In a Pennsylvania county that is identified as a primary or contiguous county in an SBA administrative agency declaration of disaster as requested by the Governor of Pennsylvania; and - In a municipality that issued a declaration of disaster emergency within two weeks of the disaster event. - PEMA must have received at least one damage assessment report from the municipality that issued the declaration of disaster emergency.
+The applicant's primary residence must be: - In a Pennsylvania county that is identified as a primary or contiguous county in an SBA administrative agency declaration of disaster as requested by the Governor of Pennsylvania. - In a municipality that issued a declaration of disaster emergency within two weeks of the disaster event and has submitted at least one damage assessment report to the county emergency management agency or PEMA for damage related to the declared disaster emergency.

-- In general, each local governmental entity and county has a process for reporting damages caused by a disaster.
+- o In general, each local governmental entity and county has a process for reporting damages caused by a disaster.
 Individuals who are impacted by a disaster are encouraged to immediately inform their local emergency management coordinator.
 The local emergency management coordinator submits a report of the damage to the county emergency management agency.
-The county aggregates the information and submits the collected data to PEMA. - PEMA will cross-check applications against damage assessments provided by the affected county's emergency management office(s) to ensure the applicant's residence appears on a list of known affected properties.
-If the applicant's residence is not on a list of known affected properties, PEMA will work with the appropriate county officials or other stakeholders to determine whether the property was affected by the disaster. - Businesses and secondary properties, such as vacation homes or investment properties, are not eligible for DRAP. - 2.
-To be eligible for a DRAP grant, the homeowner or renter must first apply for a disaster loan through SBA and be denied because of inability to repay or inadequate credit. - The SBA denial notification must be submitted with the DRAP application. - 3.
-Eligibility to receive a DRAP grant is also based on annual household income.
-Households earning below 500% of the most recent National Federal Poverty Guidelines published by the United States Department of Health and Human Services may be eligible to receive DRAP grants: - Households with annual household income that is higher than the amounts in this table are not eligible to apply for DRAP grants - Households with annual household income that is equal to or less than the amounts in this table must first apply for a disaster loan through SBA and be denied in order to be eligible to apply for a DRAP grant.
+The county aggregates the information and submits the collected data to PEMA. - Identified on the list of affected properties provided by the county or municipality.
+PEMA will cross-check applications against damage assessments provided by the affected county's emergency management office(s) to ensure the applicant's residence appears on the list of known affected properties.
+If the applicant's residence is not on a list of known affected properties, PEMA will work with the appropriate county officials or other stakeholders to determine whether the property was affected by the disaster.
+Businesses or secondary properties, such as vacation homes or investment properties, are not eligible for DRAP. - 2.
+Eligibility to receive a DRAP grant is based on annual household income.
+Households earning below 500% of the most recent National Federal Poverty Guidelines1 published by the United States Department of Health and Human Services may be eligible to receive DRAP grants:

+• Households with annual household income that is higher than the amounts in this table are not eligible to apply for DRAP grants

 Household Size Income

-1 \$72,900
+1 \$ 75,300

-2 \$98,600
+2 \$ 102,200

-3 \$124,300
+3 \$ 129,100

-4 \$150,000
+4 156,000

-5 \$175,700
+5 \$ 182,900

-6 \$201,400
+6 \$ 209,800

-7 \$227,100
+7 \$ 236,700

-8 \$252,800
+8 \$ 263,600

-Each additional person Add \$25,700
+Each additional person Add \$ 26,900